jbcodeforce/yarfba/docs/serverless/msk.md

 * [AWS MSK SDK API](https://docs.aws.amazon.com/msk/1.0/apireference/what-is-msk.html) to create and manage cluster resources.
 * Use the same Kafka tools as open source Apache Kafka, like Cruise control, Mirror maker 2, Kafka connect...
 * User interface to manage topics, consumer groups is not provided, and any open source can be used.
-* Integrated with IAM, to use IAM role to control who can access and create topics on the cluster, send data...
-Client can assume the defined role.
+* Integrated with IAM, to use IAM role to control who can access and create topics on the cluster, and to send data...
+Client applications can assume the defined role.
 * Integrated with VPC security group to control external machines access.
+It is still not recommended to expose cluster to public internet.
 * Provisioning with IaC in CloudFormation or CDK.
-* Integrate with Amazon Glue Schema Registry for schema evolution
+* Integrate with Amazon Glue Schema Registry for schema management
 * Direct integration with Apache Flink for real-time processing using Zeppelin Notebook or custom code via s3 bucket.
 * The data storage is backed by Amazon Elastic Block Storage (Amazon EBS) volumes and remote storage.
 * Support [tiered storage](https://docs.aws.amazon.com/msk/latest/developerguide/msk-tiered-storage-retention-rules.html) to move data out of retention period window to longer storage  class.